couchbaselabs/couchbase-java-cache/README.md

 Basic operations are implemented for now.

 ## What's partially there / missing
- * Limited tracking of statistics
- * Expiration is managed by the underlying couchbase bucket
+ * Expiration is managed by the underlying couchbase bucket and is not notified
- * No support for listeners
  * No support for EntryProcessors
- * No locking, so the "atomic operations" of the specification should not yet be considered as such
+ * No pessimistic locking / distributed locking.
+Couchbase optimistic locking is used in a best effort to approximate the JSR107 consistency model.
- * For now, write-through is not implemented and read-through is only implemented in Get
+ * For now, write-through is not implemented and read-through is only implemented in `Get` and `LoadAll

 ## How to use
 The CouchbaseCacheManager keeps a reference to a Couchbase Cluster under the wire.
 It will create Caches mapped to Couchbase Buckets.